tinusaur/guides/docs/hello-world/download-install-USBasp-driver.md

 **Important:** Connect the USBasp programmator to your computer.

-1. In a Web browser navigate to http://zadig.akeo.ie/.
+1. In a Web browser, navigate to http://zadig.akeo.ie/.
 2. Click **zadig2.3**.
-3. Click save file.
+3. Click **Save file**.

 The executable file is downloaded on your system.

 4. Navigate to the directory where you downloaded the executable file and double-click `zadig-2.3.exe` to run the installer.
-5. (Optional) Select whether zadig should check for updates automatically.
+5. (Optional) Select whether Zadig should check for updates automatically.
 6. Select a target driver.

 | Windows Version | Target Driver |